-For participants, the main benefit of the INSPIRE hackathon is the opportunity to access and become a member of an international knowledge community of practice.
-INSPIRE hackathon participants receive a diploma documenting and acknowledging their active participation.
-The top three jury-selected teams, based on a set of predetermined criteria, are offered the opportunity to contribute to peer-reviewed articles and citable publications documenting the outcomes and results of the events.
-It is hoped that this lasting legacy projects their career growth pathways.
+For participants, the main benefit of the INSPIRE hackathon is the opportunity to join and become a member of the international knowledge community.
+Participants of the INSPIRE Hackathon will receive a diploma documenting and confirming their active participation.
+The top three teams, selected by a jury based on a set of predefined criteria, are offered the opportunity to contribute to peer-reviewed articles and citable publications documenting the outputs and results of the events.
+It is hoped that this lasting legacy will project their career growth paths.

-During the months of October – December, when the hackathon will take place, we offer you an unique opportunity to try out our new technologies and infrastructures, which will be open to all developers.
-At the same time, it will be possible to apply and integrate technologies into projects at your own discretion and experience.
-INSPIRE Hackathon opens up opportunities for cooperation in the development of various solutions with participants from all over the world, and at the same time offers everyone the enrichment of their own experience.
+During the months of April and May, when the hackathon will take place, we offer a unique opportunity to experience our new technologies and infrastructure, which will be open to all developers.
+At the same time, the technologies will be available to apply and integrate into individual challenges at your own discretion and experience.
+The INSPIRE Hackathon opens up opportunities to collaborate in the development of different solutions with participants from all over the world, while offering everyone the chance to enrich their own experience.

 PARTICIPATION & REGISTRATION

-The registration for the challenges is open!
-Check the table below, choose the challenge and register for the hackathon HERE.
+The registration for challenges is open!
+Register for the hackathon HERE.

 LIST OF CHALLENGES